-- 85 Some filing system owners require or permit text block tagging within IFRS financial statements.
+- 89 Some filing system owners require or permit text block tagging within IFRS financial statements.
 Text block tagging means a single element is used to tag a group of disclosures, for example, the entire note relating to business combinations.
-Text block tagging may be the only tagging that is required for a group of disclosures or may supplement more detailed tagging of individual disclosures within that group. - 86 Text block tagging can be useful when navigating and searching IFRS financial statements.
+Text block tagging may be the only tagging that is required for a group of disclosures or may supplement more detailed tagging of individual disclosures within that group. - 90 Text block tagging can be useful when navigating and searching IFRS financial statements.
 For example, an investor can use the element label 'Disclosure of business combinations [text block]' within a search engine to be directed quickly to the location of this note within a set of financial statements.
 Text block tagging may also offer opportunities to customise reports.
-For example, an investor can use a report builder tool and text block elements to specify which notes to include within a custom report and the order in which these notes should appear. - 87 Rules vary among filing system owners as to the specific groups of disclosures to which text block tagging can apply.
-The IFRS Taxonomy contains a number of text block elements for tagging: - (a) the entirety of all significant accounting policies or individual significant accounting policies; - (b) the entirety of all notes or individual notes; and - (c) a group of disclosures depicting the content of an IFRS Taxonomy table. - 88 Paragraph 10 of IAS 1 Presentation of Financial Statements states that a complete set of financial statements includes 'notes, comprising significant accounting policies and other explanatory information'.
-The disclosure requirements for changes in accounting policies are set out in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
-Consequently, the IFRS Taxonomy includes text block elements that can be used for block tagging the whole of all notes as well as the notes relating to the disclosure of significant accounting policies and/or changes in accounting policies.
-Table 5 includes text block elements that reflect the disclosure requirements of IAS 1 and IAS 8.
+For example, an investor can use a report builder tool and text block elements to specify which notes to include within a custom report and the order in which these notes should appear. - Rules vary among filing system owners as to the specific groups of disclosures to which text block tagging can apply.
+The IFRS Taxonomy contains a number of text block elements for tagging: - (a) the entirety of all significant accounting policies or individual significant accounting policies; - (b) the entirety of all notes or individual notes; and - (c) the entirety of disclosures presented in a table.